Fingolfin: Strife with Fëanor

-The mother of Fingolfin and Finarfin was Finwë's second wife, Indis, who he married after Míriel died.
+The mother of Fingolfin and Finarfin was Finwë's second wife, Indis; he married her after Míriel died.
 While they lived in Aman, there was always strife between the sons of Indis and Míriel's son Fëanor, mostly due to Melkor's treachery.
 However, Fingolfin would seek to forge a better relationship with Fëanor at every chance.
 Even after Fëanor threatened him with a sword and was banished from Tirion, Fingolfin forgave him and tried to mend their relationship.
 This occurred very soon before destruction of the Two Trees and the Darkening of Valinor.
 After this event and Fëanor's decision to leave Aman, Fingolfin chose to follow him into exile, so as not to abandon his people.

 Crossing the ice of the Helcaraxë

 Arda in the First Age.
 The Elves migrated westwards across Middle-earth and Belegaer, the great sea, to Valinor in Aman, dividing up as they went.
 Fingolfin fatefully chose to cross the dangerous ice of the Helcaraxë (top) between Aman and Beleriand to follow Fëanor back to Middle-earth.

 Fingolfin led the largest host of the Noldor when they fled Aman for Middle-earth, even though he thought this unwise; he did not want to abandon his people to Fëanor.
 His followers participated in the Kinslaying at the Havens, but only because they arrived after the battle was underway not knowing that Fëanor was the aggressor.
-He led them across the ice of the Helcaraxë, an epic and arduous journey lasting many months, on which many of the people perished.
+He led them across the ice of the Helcaraxë, an epic and arduous journey lasting many months, during which many of the people perished.